EntityProtocol/preact/DEBUGGING_CHALLENGE.md

 3. Run `npm run build`.
 4. Run `npm test`.

-You feel some relief when you see that only a small number of tests are failing.
-Hackerman has also left a tantalizing clue: only a single character has been changed.
-This makes your job a little easier, but it still feels like looking for a needle in a haystack.

-Your mission, if you choose to accept it: find the needle and fix the failing tests!
+Your mission, if you choose to accept it: find the bugs and fix the failing tests!

 There are three bugs, each more difficult than the last.
 Fixing a bug and